 LAPACK is a library that you can download for free from the Web:

 www.netlib.org

-But, it's also an Application Programming Interface (API): a definition of a set of routines, their arguments, and their behaviors.
+- But, it's also an Application Programming Interface (API): a definition of a set of routines, their arguments, and their behaviors. - So, anyone can write an implementation of LAPACK.